 I offer a safe, confidential, non-judgmental space for counselling and psychotherapy, where you can both find your voice and be heard.
 Sometimes simply being heard can be sufficient to alleviate pain and difficult feelings.
 In other instances having an external person to reflect and examine your emotions with can help bring clarity, understanding and acceptance.

-I have over eight years experience delivering counselling and psychotherapy to clients from diverse social and cultural backgrounds, with wide-ranging motivations for commencing therapy.
+I have over nine years experience delivering counselling and psychotherapy to clients from diverse social and cultural backgrounds, with wide-ranging motivations for commencing therapy.
 I trained in the Psychodynamic model of psychotherapy at one of the U.K.’s leading psychotherapy training institutes WPF Therapy and am a registered member with the British Association for Counselling and Psychotherapy (BACP).
 I am bound by their code of professional conduct and ethical principles.

 Additionally, I have over seven years experience working with adults in higher education presenting with disabilities, chronic health conditions, mental health problems, and specific learning difficulties (Dyslexia, Dyspraxia, Dyscalculia, ADD & ADHD) Asperger’s Syndrome/Autism, helping them build confidence and access means of support within their educational setting.

 I am open to new advances in wellness and alternative approaches.
 I feel that clients benefit from taking a holistic approach to mental and physical well-being, believing that the scope of personal growth is infinite.
-My view is that although our strongest resource is ourselves support from others can help us access our full potential and through this ultimately become more independent.
+My view is that although our strongest resource is ourselves, support from others can help us access our full potential and through this ultimately become more independent.

 How counselling or therapy can help you?